ggerganov/llama.cpp/README.md

   - LLAMA (All versions including ggml, ggmf, ggjt, gpt4all).
 Supports CLBlast and OpenBLAS acceleration for all versions.
   - GPT-2 (All versions, including legacy f16, newer format + quanitzed, cerebras) Supports OpenBLAS acceleration only for newer format.
   - GPT-J (All versions including legacy f16, newer format + quantized, pyg.cpp, new pygmalion, janeway etc.) Supports OpenBLAS acceleration only for newer format.
-  - RWKV (f16 GGMF format), unaccelerated due to RNN properties.
+  - RWKV (all formats except Q4_1_O).
-  - GPT-NeoX / Pythia
+  - GPT-NeoX / Pythia / StableLM / Dolly / RedPajama
   - Basically every single current and historical GGML format that has ever existed should be supported, except for bloomz.cpp due to lack of demand.